How CIL operates

 CIL is one method to help fund the delivery of infrastructure to support the planned growth identified within the adopted Local Plan 2026.

-It operates alongside the much restricted, but continued use of section 106 planning obligations that can continue to be used to secure site-specific mitigation providing they meet the statutory CIL Regulation 122 Tests, and where relevant the limitations of the CIL Regulation 123 pooling restriction.
+It operates alongside the much restricted, but continued use of section 106 planning obligations that can continue to be used to secure site-specific mitigation providing they meet the statutory CIL Regulation 122 Tests.

-Other methods can also be used to secure mitigation that have no limitations e.g. s278 Highway agreements.
+Other methods can also be used to secure mitigation that have no limitations e.g. s278 Highway agreements, controlling works or alterations to an existing highway.

-Planning Conditions attached to a grant of planning permission can also continue to be used where these are the most appropriate method to secure the delivery of infrastructure requirements under adopted policy provided for directly by the applicant either on-site or off-site as identified during the planning process.
+Planning Conditions attached to a decision notice (whichever the relevant notice is for a development), can be used where these are the most appropriate method to secure the delivery of infrastructure requirements or mitigation under adopted policy.
+Most often this method is used in circumstances where the works are provided for directly by the applicant either on-site or off-site as identified during the application decision making process.

 In circumstances where CIL and or planning conditions are the only requirements, CIL will not hold up the determination of a planning application or subsequent issue of a Decision Notice.

 The operation of CIL is very different to the operation of section 106 planning obligations.
-CIL is a mandatory charge on the development.
-Any development that is identified as CIL liable development under the framework of an adopted CIL Charging Schedule will automatically trigger the liability to pay CIL.
+CIL is a mandatory charge on relevant development.
+Any development that is identified as CIL liable development under the framework of the CIL Regulations and an adopted CIL Charging Schedule will automatically trigger the liability to charge CIL.

 It is not just development by companies and the development sector to which CIL may become liable.
 Subject to scale of floor space, the following development proposals will also be liable to pay CIL: